 Appeals may be made to Superior Court (and in some cases Land Court).
-For subdivisions decisions, there is a 20 day appeal period (from date the decisions is filed with the Town Clerk).
+For subdivision decisions, there is a 20 day appeal period (from date the decisions is filed with the Town Clerk).
 There is a 30 day appeal period for Special Permit decisions.
-You will not re-
+You will not receive notice of any appeals filed by other parties (such as the applicant).